How CHCs can build a sustainable path in the wake of H.R.1 in 2026

 Conclusion

 As Cesar Herrera puts it, “We’re only just barely scratching the surface on what these implications are and what we can do about it.”
-As we learn more, his message to health centers is to “continue talking to each other, and know that there are resources and partners available to support you as you think through strategies to stay resilient in light of the BBB.”
+As we learn more, his message to health centers is to “continue talking to each other, and know that there are resources and partners available to support you as you think through strategies to stay resilient in light of [H.R.1].”

 Yuvo Health can help